Last Updated on April 26, 2023 by Goya

 Located on Ciril-Metodov trg, is your typical souvenir shop on steroids.
 If you’re after something that screams Slovenia, you’re bound to find it here.

-Held every Sunday morning along the riverside on and around Šuštarski Most (Cobbler’s Bridge), this market is the perfect place to get your hands on beautiful jewellery, stamps, crystals, secondhand books, or even futons and furniture from olden days.
+Held every Sunday morning along the riverside on and around Šuštarski Most (Cobbler’s Bridge), Ljubljana’s flea market is the perfect place to get your hands on beautiful jewellery, stamps, crystals, secondhand books, or even futons and furniture from the olden days.

 You may also want to check out: